pixel-industry/Social-Photo-Stream-jQuery-Plugin/README.md

 <h3>Description</h3>
 <p>
 This simple jQuery plugin allows you to make photo stream
-                        feed from 8 networks, including: picasa, pinterest, dribbble, instagram, deviantart, youtube, flickr and regular news page.
+                        feed from 8 networks, including: Picasa, Pinterest, Dribbble, Instagram, Deviantart, Youtube, Flickr and RSS feed.
                         You can use it on multiple places across your website.
-Only thing you need is the username of the account from which you want images to be shown.
+Only thing you need is the username of the account from which you want images to be shown and for social networks API key or Access Token.
 </p>

 <h4> Social Photo Streams included withing this plugin</h4>